starcoinorg/starcoin-cookbook/docs/03-move/98-move-examples/01-create-a-new-token.md

 ## Get devnet test coins

-Get some STC coin from `dev` net.
-This command can only be used in dev net.
+Get some STC coin from `dev` net, and it will send `1000000000` STC to the account by default.
+Notice that, this command can only be used in dev net.

 ```bash
 dev get-coin 0xb19b07b76f00a8df445368a91c0547cc